Khenya/react-native-get-ideas/README.md

 </h1>

-Get more done by getting the right ideas on time.
+Get more done by getting the right ideas on time. aaaaaaaaaaaa

 ## Description